Class of 1951

-Constance Hunt Del Gizzi has been living in an apartment at Linden Ponds (Mass.) for two years.
+Constance Hunt Del Gizzi has been living in an apartment in Mass. for two years.
 She writes that there are all kinds of activities and interest groups, and it accommodates assisted living residents.

 Michael Cantwell published his 10th novel, The Black Hole Express.
 It is the story of two young physicists who escape the cruelties of their planet’s ruler by unleashing the energies of a Black Hole that takes them to New York City in the early 21st century.
 When he was a student at Brown, he was coeditor with Hillary Masters ’52 of Brunonia, the literary magazine.

 Elizabeth Maass Phipps writes: “Sending good wishes to all my classmates.
 I’ve been residing in California for 65 years and I’m still going semi-strong.
 I enjoy the company of my four children, five grandchildren.”

 Joanne Kunz White writes: “I’m living in a senior place.
 Don’t have to cook or clean anymore.”

 Natalie Johnson Walls writes: “I enjoyed notes and pictures from classmates who had attended the class reunion last May.”

 Jane Fulton Street writes: “I’m writing from my trailer at the Martha’s Vineyard Family Campground.
 This is my 20th summer at this particular campground, having had to move here after 18 summers at the closed Webb’s Camping areas.
 My lifestyle is called affordable living on Martha’s Vineyard.
 I returned in the fall to my home of 52 years in Hingham, Massachusetts, and have to really connect with Connie Del Gizzi who has ‘set up camp’ in Hingham.
 For now, good health, good times to all—and pray for good weather.”